SpenceKonde/arduino-tiny-841/README.md

 ===========

 * Optiboot bootloader included, and works
-* Includes board definitions + optiboot for 8mhz and 16mhz (for 841 only - 1634 is out of spec @ 16mhz)
+* Includes board definitions + optiboot for 841 at 8mhz,  16mhz, and 20mhz (overclocked), and 1634 at 8mhz and 12mhz.
 * Serial and Serial1 work.
 * INPUT_PULLUP works
 * millis and micros work